Submitted by george.somers@… on

 Your support

-Thank you to our staff, Trustees, Governors, Stewards of the Festival, supporters and donors for your unwavering support in 2024 - and to the thousands of Anglican clergy who have trusted us with their experiences and stories.
+Thank you to our Governors of the Trust, Stewards of the Festival, supporters and donors for your unwavering support in 2024 - and to the thousands of Anglican clergy who have trusted us with their experiences and stories.

 Looking to the future, we'd also like to thank the Archbishop's Council for pledging a £2 million grant to support our work with Church of England clergy.

-This grant will make a dent in our £6.3m funding gap, but it is only a sticking plaster, and a meaningful increase to the stipend is urgently needed so that clergy do not continue struggling to afford the basics.
+This grant will make a dent in our £6.3m funding gap - but it is only a sticking plaster to a larger, growing problem.
+There is an urgent need for the national Churches to to increase the stipend, so clergy do not continue to struggle to afford the basics.

 If you can make a donation through the link below, to help us continue to serve the people who spend their lives serving others, it would be greatly appreciated.